Manhattan to JFK Airport Transfer

 NYC Express Bus provides shuttle buses between Manhattan and JFK Airport.
 These buses run from Grand Central and Port Authority in Manhattan, approximately every hour between 11:00 and 19:00.
-Children under 3 travel for free!
+Children 5 and under travel for free!
 Most buses have free internet too.
 Busses can be busy, so travel with enough time to spare.

 You can take either the A or E subway to the AirTrain.
 The subway itself costs $2.75 (plus $1 for a new MetroCard) and you must pay an additional $5 for the AirTrain.
 This trip takes about 1.5 hours and if you are traveling with a lot of luggage before a long flight, then it is not recommended.